5 Tricks to Get Your Kids to Eat Veggies

 Do you often hear the phrases “Vegetables look funny,” “I am not eating anything green,” or “I hate vegetables!”?
-Kids are often turned away from veggies because of their taste, texture, or color.
+Kids are often turned off from veggies because of their taste, texture, or color.
 You might be wondering how to get kids to eat vegetables.
-By setting a positive example and continuing to encourage consumption of veggies, your kids will learn to find their favorites!
+By setting a positive example and continuing to encourage the consumption of veggies, your kids will learn to find their favorites!

 Use these 5 simple tricks at home to turn your child into a veggie lover!